 With singer Danny Koker and the rest of Count’s 77 being based in Las Vegas, it should come as no surprise that the band would end up producing a song that is influenced by that city.
 “Sin City Boogie Man” is a track that brings back the full throttle energy of the band’s musical approach.
 With the subject matter being as dark as it is, the song could be classified as “Horror Rock”.
 The track features plenty of energy that comes from a multi-guitar “axe attack” that adds to the driving nature of the song.
 “Sin City Boogie Man” ends up being one of the more entertaining tracks on the Soul Transfusion release.

 Through the album’s eleven tracks, Soul Transfusion from Count’s 77 makes good use of musical influences that are both modern and a little bit older.
 The album contains plenty of songs that will end up satisfying and Rock and Roll lover’s need for Good Ole Rock and Roll.

 To check out the music of Count’s 77, click HERE for the video to the band’s song of “Summer of 77”

 For more information, check out the band’s record label, Shrapnel Records.

 To check out Soul Transfusion from Count’s 77, click on the album cover below:

-Also, check out Danny Kroker and the rest of his crew at Kroker’s custom motor shop called Count’s Kustoms AND the television show they are part of, “Counting Cars” which can be found on the HISTORY channel.
+Also, check out Danny Koker and the rest of his crew at Koker’s custom motor shop called Count’s Kustoms AND the television show they are part of, “Counting Cars” which can be found on the HISTORY channel.